dusht0814/boost/README.md

 How to use :

-1.Import segtree.h using #include "segtree.h"
+1.Import segtree.h using #include "segtree.h".

-2. User have to input :
+2.User have to input :

   a) setval(1) and comp1 for maximum segment tree.